What's so great about it?

 But this critical interaction between students and faculty is not limited to the classroom.
 Beginning early in the freshmen year, often before the first day of class, Plan II first-year students will have a participated in a Voltaire's Coffee (a book club), meeting other entering freshmen and a professor.
 Faculty often host these VCs in their home or Plan II hosts them in the Joynes Suite on campus.
 Faculty teaching Plan II freshmen will often require that students visit during office hours--although students quickly learn to take advantage of the professor's availability.
 Plan II sponsors a wide-variety of events which fostering student/faculty interaction, including: brown bag lectures, poetry readings, writing workshops and faculty advising.

-Two professional academic advisers specializing in Plan II are available to help students select courses, determine areas of concentration, set long-term goals—or simply adjust to college life.
-In addition, a large cadre of well-trained peer advisers are available to assist students with routine matters.
-These peer advisers also serve as "big siblings" to the freshmen--with extra focus on the first semester.
+Two professional academic advisors specializing in Plan II are available to help students select courses, determine areas of concentration, set long-term goals—or simply adjust to college life.
+In addition, a large cadre of well-trained peer advisors are available to assist students with routine matters.
+These peer advisors also serve as "big siblings" to the freshmen--with extra focus on the first semester.
 The Plan II director, associate director and other Plan II staff are always accesible and also provide advice and guidance.

 Although Plan II Honors is itself a major, a very large portion of our students pursue a second or third major in the same college (double- or triple-major) or seek simultaneous degrees with a second major in another college (dual-degree).
 Plan II is in the College of Liberal Arts, so double-majors include the disciplines in the College of Liberal Arts, i.e. history, English, government, Spanish, sociology, etc. Additional majors in other colleges, such as the College of Engineering or the Red McCombs School of Business, lead to two degrees.
 Dual-degree programs usually require a five-year commitment.